open-journey/openjourney-cpu/README.md

 _IMPORTANT_: __DO NOT__ change line 10.

 _IMPORTANT_: This will change soon and there will be some `argparse` or `sys.argv` stuff in the code.
 This is a fast _proof of concept_ I wrote for a friend.

+## TODO List

+- [ ] Adding argument and flag support to the code.
+- [ ] Working on the naming of the output files.